-The coronavirus has quickly spread into a global pandemic.
-Governments have taken drastic measures to encourage social distancing.
-Along with anxieties about contracting and spreading disease, millions of people who were already struggling or living paycheck-to-paycheck face new uncertainties about their financial security.
-Many organizations and governments have responded with resources and services to help individuals, small businesses and institutions cope with these challenges.
+The coronavirus quickly spread into a global pandemic last spring.
+Governments took drastic measures to encourage social distancing.
+Along with anxieties about contracting and spreading disease, millions of people who were already struggling or living paycheck-to-paycheck faced new uncertainties about their financial security.
+Many organizations and governments responded with resources and services to help individuals, small businesses and institutions cope with these challenges.
 Here is some information about how and where to obtain these resources.

 Application Available Now

 The Small Business Administration and the Department of Treasury have announced that they have initiated a mobilization effort of banks and other lending institutions to provide small businesses with the assistance they need.